Mahjong: Game equipment

 Old Hong Kong mahjong is played with a standard set of 144 mahjong tiles (though cards may be used).
 Sets often include counters (to keep score), dice (to decide how to deal), and a marker to show who the dealer is and which round is being played.
 Some sets include racks to hold the tiles, especially if they are larger or smaller than standard tiles or have an odd shape.
 Mahjong sets originating from the United States, Japan or Southeast Asia will likely have extra tiles or specialized markings.

 The tiles are split into three categories: suited, honors, and bonus tiles.

 Suited tiles

 Suited tiles are divided into three suits and each are numbered from 1 to 9.
 The suits are bamboos, dots, and characters.
 There are four identical copies of each suited tile totaling 108 tiles.

 The bamboo suit is also known as "sticks", "strings" or "bams" suit; the first tile usually has a bird (traditionally, a peacock or sparrow) instead of a single bamboo.
 The dots suit is also known as the "wheels", "circles", "coins", "stones", "marbles" or "balls" suit.
-The characters suit is also known as the "myriads", "cracks" or "numbers" suit since the top characters are numbers in the Chinese orthography, and the bottom characters (in traditional Chinese characters) are the Chinese orthography of "ten thousand".
+The characters suit is also known as the "myriads", "cracks" or "numbers" suit since the top characters are numbers in the Chinese writing system, and the bottom characters (in traditional Chinese characters) are the Chinese character for "ten thousand".